raychorn/dpmsf-microservice-framework/README.md

 The major weakness of oAuth is the lack of a Temporal component.

 The client and server should work together using an mutually agreeable method of both validating and producing Tokens on the fly.
 This is not the way oAuth works.

+### UUID

+Each User, both Admin and Tenants, access their respective Functions from their respective Modules using their respective UUID.
+This is one flavor of Security but surely not the best.

+### TOTP

+Those wishing to deploy this Framework on their own can use oAuth or TOTP or any other system to augment their installation's security.
+Functions can check for the expected Token and then take action or simply use an "assert" statement to handle this.

 ---